Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Acid Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.
+			// Note: This setting can be overridden for specific players.
 			// --
-			// Empty: No access flags are immune.
+			// Empty: No access flags have access.
-			// Not empty: These access flags are immune.
+			// Not empty: These access flags have access.
 			"Access Flags"				""

 			// Admins with one or more of these immunity flags are immune to this ability's effects.
 			// Note: If the Mutant Tank has one or more of these immunity flags or has the same immunity flags as the survivor victim, the immunity is cancelled.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Empty: No immunity flags are immune.
 			// Not empty: These immunity flags are immune.